Cypherlab777/CCNA-Lab/Switching-Routing-DHCP-DTP/Lab6 - RPVST+/README.md

 The STP tie-breaker (lowest MAC address) gave the advantage to SW2, which was finally elected as root bridge for VLAN 10.

+Note: Packet Tracer displayed both SW1 and SW2 as root bridge simultaneously — this is the symptom of the tie-breaker conflict, not normal STP behavior.

 ![Wrong priority on SW2](Screenshots/Troubleshooting/SW2-Bad-priority.png)

 #### Solution